LusyDoy/Data_Analysis_projects/README.md

 This project analyzes Airbnb listing data using Python and the Pandas library.
 The dataset is cleaned by removing duplicates, handling missing values, renaming columns and converting price information into numeric values.

-After cleaning the data, in the project I explores:
+After cleaning the data, in the project I explore:
 - Average Airbnb prices by neighbourhood
 - Price differences between room types
 - Listings with low availability